-WORLD LANGUAGES AND LITERATURES:
+WORLD LANGUAGES AND LITERATURES.

 - CHN 201, 202, 203 Second-year Chinese (5, 5, 5 credits).
 Continued work in Mandarin, with emphasis on mastering all basic grammatical structures, developing conversation skills, and building vocabulary in characters with correct pronunciation.
 Sequence of three: CHN 201, CHN 202, and CHN 203.
 Expected preparation: CHN 103.
 Students are expected to follow the sequence. - FR 201, 202, 203 Second-year French (4, 4, 4 credits).
 Intensive review of basic materials introduced in First-year French and further development of communication skills.
 Expected preparation: FR 103.
 Students are expected to follow the sequence. - FR 301, 302, 303 Third-Year French (4, 4, 4 credits).
 Development of speaking, listening, reading and writing skills and a review of grammar through study of appropriate texts, conversation, activities, and written assignments.
-Expected preparation: Fr 203.
+Expected preparation: FR 203.
 Students are expected to follow the sequence. - FR 326 French Conversation (4 credits).
 Developing speaking and listening skills in French.
 Some grammar review and readings to stimulate discussions.
-Prerequisite: FR 203. - RUS 342 Introduction to Russian Literature (4 credits).
+Prerequisite: FR 203.

+- RUS 341 Introduction to Russian Literature (4 credits).
 Study of selected short stories of the 19th century.
 For non-native speakers only.
+This is the first course in a sequence of two: Rus 341 and Rus 342.
+Expected preparation: Rus 203. - RUS 342 Introduction to Russian Literature (4 credits).
+Study of selected short stories of the 19th century.
+For non-native speakers only.
 This is the second course in a sequence of two: Rus 341 and Rus 342.
 Expected preparation: Rus 203. - SPAN 201, 202, 203 Second-year Spanish (4, 4, 4 credits).
 Intensive review of basic materials introduced in First-year Spanish and further development of communication skills.
 Recommended preparation: SPAN 103.
 Students are expected to follow the sequence. - SPAN 201H, 202H, 203H Second-year Spanish Heritage (4, 4, 4 credits).
 Intensive review of basic materials introduced in First-year Spanish and further development of communication skills.
 Recommended preparation: SPAN 103.
-Students are expected to follow the sequence.

-- SPAN 301, 302, 303 Third-year Spanish (4, 4, 4 credits).
+Students are expected to follow the sequence. - SPAN 301, 302, 303 Third-year Spanish (4, 4, 4 credits).
 Spanish language study to help develop advanced proficiency.
 Intensive grammar instruction in preparation for upper division courses in culture, linguistics and literature.
 Emphasis on speaking, listening comprehension, reading, and writing skills for analysis and research.
-Students are expected to follow the sequence. - SPAN 330 Peninsular Culture and Civilization (4).
+Students are expected to follow the sequence. - SPAN 330 Peninsular Culture and Civilization (4 credits).
 Historical development of life, thought, and the arts in Spain.
-Prerequisite: Eight credits of SPAN 301, SPAN 302, or SPAN 303. - SPAN 331 Latin American Culture and Civilization (4).
+Prerequisite: Eight credits of SPAN 301, SPAN 302, or SPAN 303. - SPAN 331 Latin American Culture and Civilization (4 credits).
 Historical development of life, thought, and the arts in Latin America.
 Prerequisite: Eight credits of SPAN 301, SPAN 302, or SPAN 303.